purduesigbots/pros-docs/v5/okapi/tutorials/concepts/iterative-async-controllers.rst

 =====================

-**Iterative Controllers** operate **discretely**, meaning that an Iterative Controller will produce an output for the given input *at a single instance in time*
+**Iterative Controllers** operate **discretely**, meaning that an Iterative Controller will produce an output for the given input *at a single point in time*
 (see `IterativeController::step() <../../api/control/iterative/abstract-iterative-controller.html#step>`_).
 If you want to execute a full movement for a system with an Iterative Controller, you will need to write a loop that runs ``IterativeController::step()`` repeatedly until the movement is finished.